Fiji–Tuvalu relations: History

-The countries were first linked together as British colonies in the late 19th century, when they both came within the jurisdiction of the British Western Pacific Territories, the administrative centre of which was in Fiji.
+Fiji and Tuvalu share ties dating back to the 19th century as part of the British Empire.
+The Ellice Islands (Tuvalu's colonial name) were made a British protectorate in 1892 and placed under the jurisdiction of the Fiji-based Western Pacific High Commission, with administrative links remaining until 1952.
 After the Second World War, Tuvalu's first doctors were trained at the Fiji School of Medicine, while some of the Tuvaluans from the overcrowded atoll of Vaitupu moved permanently to the island of Kioa, in Fiji, where they and their descendants still live.
 Fiji remains Tuvalu's gateway to the outside world.
 The only flights to and from Funafuti International Airport are via Suva, on Air Fiji.

 When the Commander of Fiji's military, Commodore Voreqe Bainimarama, took power in Fiji in a coup in 2006, Tuvalu did not join countries such as Australia, New Zealand or Samoa in condemning the new regime.
 Tuvalu remained supportive of Bainimarama's statements that he would restore democracy on his own schedule.
 Akuila Yabaki, of the Citizens' Constitutional Forum in Fiji, noted that Tuvalu had little choice in the matter, as it was heavily dependent on maintaining good relations with Fiji.

 In 2013, Sir Gordon Ward, a British national serving as Chief Justice of Tuvalu, was a denied a visa by the Fijian government to transit via Fiji on his flight to Tuvalu.
 Ward had previously sat as a judge in Fiji's Court of Appeal, before resigning in protest against the 2006 coup.
 As there are no flights into Tuvalu other than through Fiji, Tuvalu's Chief Justice was unable to enter Tuvalu.
 Fiji remained unresponsive to Tuvalu's attempts to resolve the matter, although the incident was said not to have severely affected bilateral relations.